tanmayv/nixos-config/README.md

     nixos-generate-config
     ```

-9. Switch to the new configuration:
+9. Update flake and switch to the new configuration:

     ```
+    nix --extra-experimental-features "nix-command flakes" flake update

     sudo nixos-rebuild switch --impure
     ```